-- IP addresses, subnet mask and default gateway to be assigned to the Charter managed CPE device interfaces (LAN and WAN), in order to be inserted at the edge of the enterprise site. - IP address, protocol and port used to reach the Avaya SBCE at the enterprise.

-Charter will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:
+Axtel is responsible for the configuration of the Axtel SIP Trunking service in its network.
+The customer will need to provide the IP address and port used to reach the Avaya SBCE at the enterprise.
+Axtel will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:

+- IP address of the Axtel SIP Proxy server.

+- SIP Trunk registration credentials (user name, password) and SIP domain.

+- DID numbers.

-- IP address, protocol and port used to reach the Charter managed CPE device. - Supported codecs and order of preference. - DID numbers. - All IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.
+- Supported codecs and order of preference.

+- Any IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.